 All in all, this one of the hotel I am likely to consider for a stay in Paris due to it being comfortable, in a great location, and reasonably priced.

-Cheap can have a wide variety of meanings and not many things are actually cheap in Paris.
-That said, here are the most affordable clean hotels in Paris.
-This is the list of hotels I pick from when traveling to Paris to film or do research.
+The word “cheap” has a wide variety of meanings and when it comes to hotels, almost nothing is considered cheap in Paris.
+Still, here are the most affordable, clean hotels in Paris.
+This is the list of hotels I pick from when traveling to Paris.

-“Low-Cost” Prices: While the prices of hotels change rapidly, expect these hotels to range from $175 to $249 per night for standard rooms – $250 may not sound cheap, but welcome to Paris.
-Pricing will obviously vary, so click the “Booking” link which will take you to Booking.com to see prices.
+Low-Cost Prices: While the prices of hotels change rapidly, expect these hotels to range from $175 to $249 per night for the standard rooms in these hotels and more for the high-end suites.
+That will obviously vary, so click the link which will take you to Booking.com to see current prices.

 Hôtel Jeanne d’Arc Le Marais